yufenhuang/MOSA-Music-mOtion-and-Semantic-Annotation-dataset/README.md

 This is the implementation of the paper:
 Huang et al., MOSA: Music Motion with Semantic Annotation Dataset for Multimedia Anaysis and Generation.

-**Note:** This paper is under peer-review process, and only a small portion of sample data are released.
+**Note:** This paper is under peer-review process, and only a small portion of sample data are released in the `\sample_data\` folder.
-The full dataset will be released when the paper is officially published.
+The full dataset will be avaiable in the `\MOSA-data\` folder when the paper is officially published.

 ![alt text](https://github.com/yufenhuang/MOSA-Music-mOtion-and-Semantic-Annotation-dataset/blob/main/figure/dataset.png)